jhagon/sample_tracker/DEVEL.markdown

 The `show_barcode` function renders a graphic of the barcode and also typesets the sample code and barcode number above and below the graphic.
 A temporary file is used to store the graphic so that it can be rendered.
+The code is a mess and will be one of the first candidates to be more robustly written if/when time permits.

 Tweaking Group Leader Views and Permissions
 ===========================================